camba1/gotempm/prometheus/README.md

 # Prometheus integration

-**Work in Progress**

 The application is integrated with Prometheus and Grafana to provide metrics observability.
-Currently, it is set up to collect metrics from all services, databases and NATS metrics.
+Currently, it is set up to collect metrics from all services, databases and NATS.

 ### Folder Organization